felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 notes.
 Are all notes good?
 On average, I would say about 60% of them are truly worth keeping.
 Indeed, some quotes are redundant, or don't make much sense out of context.
-Therefore, a very powerful thing I enjoy doing before right before I review a book is reading my notes one last time and identifying which quotes I want to include in my review.
+Therefore, a very powerful thing I enjoy doing right before I review a book is reading my notes one last time and identifying which quotes I want to include in my review.
 I call those Star Quotes.

 This process is useful because it forces you to:
 - read the material one more time, which ups your chances of remembering it later
-- remove the quotes you initially liked, but don't really have lasting value
+- remove the quotes you initially liked, but now find they don't really have lasting value

 What is neat in finding your Star Quotes is that you follow exactly